automotiveMastermind/prompt/README.md

 ## Getting Started

-### What is PulseBridge Prompt?
+### What is promptMastermind?

-PulseBridge Prompt is a prompt for BaSH on *nix distributions that includes a ton of useful functionality, including:
+promptMastermind is a prompt for BaSH on *nix distributions that includes a ton of useful functionality, including:

 * Two-line prompt that includes username, hostname, and current path
 * Git prompt support (emit information about the current branch and status when in a git path)